roytang/blog/content/posts/2008/09/grand-prix-manila-grinders-and-day-one-decks.md

 _

-(Alex, this was the last decklist you gave me, just tell me if it&'s wrong)
+(Alex, this was the last decklist you gave me, just tell me if it's wrong)

 _

-The Demigods were a last-minute addition to the sideboard because after building all four decks we didn&'t have any deck that would use them.
+The Demigods were a last-minute addition to the sideboard because after building all four decks we didn't have any deck that would use them.
 We also had four Bitterblossoms that went unused.

 Next: Tournament Reports!